quadram-institute-bioscience/ADAPT-RNA-seq-Analysis/README.md

 ## Differential Expression Analysis with DESeq2

-Differntial expression analysis is performed using DESeq2 (src/DE-analysis.Rmd)
+Differential expression analysis is performed using DESeq2 (src/DE-analysis.Rmd).
+Defaults assume that the gene counts and metadata are saved as csv files in the data directory.

+NOTE: RNA-seq data and processed data will be made available upon publication.